kigster/sym/README.md

 <div style="padding 40px; margin: 40px; font-size: 13pt;">

-<p><strong>sym</strong> is an open source command line utility and Ruby API which makes it extremely easy to add reliable encryption and decryption of sensitive data to any ruby project. </p>
+<p><strong>sym</strong> is an open source command line utility and Ruby API which makes it very <em>easy to add reliable encryption and decryption</em> of sensitive data to any Ruby, or Ruby on Rails project. </p>

 <p>Unlike many existing encryption tools, <strong>sym</strong> focuses on narrowing the gap between convenience and security, by offering enhanced usability and a streamlined ruby API and a CLI.
-The primary goal of the library is to make encryption very easy and transparent. application secrets unencrypted or outside of your repo.<br /><br />
+The primary goal of the library is to make encryption very easy and transparent. </p>

-<p><strong>sym</strong> uses <em><a href="https://en.wikipedia.org/wiki/Symmetric-key_algorithm">Symmetric Encryption</a></em>, which simply means that you will be using the same 256-bit key to encrypt and decrypt your sensitive data.
-In addition to the private key, the encryption uses a randomized IV vector, which is automatically generated for each per encryption. </p>
+<p><strong>sym</strong> uses the <em><a href="https://en.wikipedia.org/wiki/Symmetric-key_algorithm">Symmetric Encryption</a></em> algorithm.
+This means that the same key is used to encrypt and decrypt data.
+In addition to the key, the encryption uses a randomized IV vector, which is automatically generated  per each encryption and serialized with the data.
+Result of encryption is zlib-compressed, and base64 encoded, to be suitable for storage as string.
+The generated keys are also base64-encoded for convenience.</p>

-<p>Finally, each key can be uniquely password-protected (encrypted) and stored in OS-X Keychain, environment variable or a file.</p>
+<p>Finally, the library offers encryption using any regular password, and in particular supports password-protected encryption keys.
+The key can be specified by a filename, environment variable, or OS-X Keychain password entry name, or as is.</p>

 </div>

 ## Supported Ruby Versions

-Sym currently builds and runs on the following ruby versions, which can be verified on Travis CI:
 [![Build Status](https://travis-ci.org/kigster/sym.svg?branch=master)](https://travis-ci.org/kigster/sym)

+Sym currently builds and runs on the following ruby versions:

  * 2.2.5
  * 2.3.3
- * 2.4.0
+ * 2.4.1
  * jruby-9.1.7.0

 ### Motivation